Salesforce

 Need to space things out?
 Click the Website Navigation widget.
 Click Customize, then Widget.
 Scroll down to the Spacing section and use the sliders.
 Alternatively, if you’ve added an Image widget to the header, you can add space to that by clicking the widget.
 Click Customize, then Widget.
 Scroll down to the Spacing section and use the sliders.

-Once you're done, click Save to preserve the draft, or click Publish to make it visible to invitees.
+When you're finished, click Save to preserve the draft, or click Publish to make the changes visible to invitees.
+Then click Back to full site to return to the main view.

 3 Determine which pages the default header and footer apply to.
 Click the Registration Page or Website Page dropdown in the top-left of the designer.
 Scroll down to Default Header and Footer, and click on Settings icon to open the settings.